Student & Parent Portals

 If you’ve forgotten your user name or password, go to the HAC login screen and choose “Forgot My Username or Password”.
 Parent/guardians who need assistance with Home Access Center or myETHS can email email@example.com or call 847-424-7121.

 Student Network Login

-Students use ETHS network logins to sign in to school computers, tablets, and including District-issued Chromebooks, as well as to ETHS Google Apps, student email, Home Access Center (HAC), and myETHS.
+Students use ETHS network logins to sign in to school computers, tablets, and including District-issued Chromebooks, as well as to ETHS Google Workspace, student email, Home Access Center (HAC), and myETHS.
 All students have ETHS network login names with the format of:

 - first name initial

 - middle name initial